EarthScope/libmseed/INSTALL.md

 make install PREFIX=/path/to/install/

-## Windows (Win32)
+## Windows

-On a WIN32 platform the library can be compiled by using the Nmake compatible Makefile.win (e.g. 'nmake -f Makefile.win') or Open Watcom's Wmake with Makefile.wat (e.g. 'wmake -f Makefile.wat').
+On a Windows platform the library can be compiled by using the NMake compatible Makefile.win (e.g. 'nmake -f Makefile.win').
 The default target is a static library 'libmseed.lib'.
-The library has been tested with Open Watcom 1.8.
 A libmseed.def file is included for use building and linking a DLL.